polar-app/polar-app/_posts/2019-10-06-Roger-Craig-Uses-Polar-Jeopardy.md

 > superstar.

 Roger and I have similar backgrounds - both machine learning and big data and it looks like we arrived at the same general strategy for managing knowledge.
-Specifically, use tools like NLP, clustering, and spaced repetition to force material to be stored in your brain long term with high retention.
+Specifically, use tools like natural language parsing (NLP), clustering, and spaced repetition to force material to be stored in your brain long term with high retention.

 > How he uses Polarized to save and take notes on PDFs